FORD INFRINGED AUTOMATIC TURN SIGNAL TECHNOLOGY, ACCORDING TO NEW LAWSUIT

 Orange County – Execs at Ford Motor Co. are busy fending off the second patent infringement lawsuit they have been faced with this month.
 This one was filed in the District Court of the United States for the District of Delaware by an American inventor named Richard Ponziani, who claims that Ford willfully infringed on his patent for turn signal technology.

 The specific patent in question is “Electronic Intelligent Turn Signal Control System,” which was issued to Mr. Ponziani on August 5, 2008.
-The filing covers the technology whereby the “three-blink” lane change turn signal is automatically activated when a driver changes lanes.
-After the three blinks have occurred, the blinker then automatically shuts off, eliminating the need to shut off the signal.
+The filing covers the technology whereby the “three-blink” lane change turn signal is automatically activate Read the rest

 San Diego – The nation’s two top mobile device makers will head back to court next month to duke it out yet again.
 This trial, the third between the big name rivals, will start March 31st and will cover five patents and a total of twenty devices that the companies respectively claim are infringing.
 The setting is familiar for both companies, as it will take place in the same courthouse and will be heard by the same judge as the last two trials.

 According to several reports, Apple CEO Tim Cook and Samsung Co-CEO JK Shin attempted to resolve the dispute informally through mediation talks.
 It appears that those negotiations ha Read the rest